rwieruch/blog_robinwieruch_content/firebase-facebook-login.md

 {{% pin_it_image "firebase sign in methods" "img/posts/firebase-facebook-login/banner.jpg" "is-src-set" %}}

 When enabling the Facebook login method, where no email is needed to sign in to your application later, you need to provide an API key and API secret.
-Note that all shown sensible data is fake here, so there is no need to do something with it.
+Note that all shown sensitive data is fake here, so there is no need to do something with it.

 {{% pin_it_image "firebase facebook login web" "img/posts/firebase-facebook-login/firebase-sign-in-method-facebook.jpg" "is-src-set" %}}